NextronSystems/asgard-manual/usage/masterasgard.rst

 ASGARD v2 through a special license upload.

 .. note::
-   After upgrading an ASGARD to a MASTER ASGARRD, all previous information and settings on that system will be lost.
+   After upgrading an ASGARD to a MASTER ASGARD, all previous information and settings on that system will be lost.
 Don't upgrade ASGARD systems with connected endpoints, but only newly installed systems.